HalfwitGoldfish/time-tracking-dashboard-main/Submission-Guidelines.md

 - [Github](https://github.com/HalfwitGoldfish/time-tracking-dashboard-main)

-**Peer Review**:Kassandra Spacek Everything looks great.
+**Peer Review**: Kassandra Spacek Everything looks great.
 The responsiveness is very smooth.
 I love how you cut down on the bulk of the code for the js.